istlab/Alitheia-Core/README.md

-***
-*** Introduction
+## Introduction
-***

-This is the source tree for the software produced by the SQO-OSS project.
+This is the source tree for Alitheia Core, a platform for software analytics and software engineering research.
-The main software product is Alitheia Core, the platform for the automated measurement of the quality of  projects.

 The README gives an overview of how the source tree is organised and sort instructions on how to use and develop for Alitheia Core.
-Full documentation is always available at the project's web site at
+More documentation is always available at the project's web site at

 http://www.sqo-oss.org

-***
-*** Source Organisation
+### Source Organisation
-***

 You can find the following files and directories here: